ModusCreateOrg/lambda-redirector/README.md

 ```
 aws cloudformation delete-stack --stack-name Redirector
 ```

+# Configuring target domains for redirection

+In order to fully configure a target domain for redirection, first establish a `Redirector` API Gateway through the CloudFormation Stack as described above.
+Then add a [Custom Domain Mapping through the AWS Console](https://console.aws.amazon.com/apigateway/home#/custom-domain-names).
+You can add a Custom Domain Name through the console, give it a DNS name, tell it to use an _Edge Optimized_ endpoint configuration, and give it a valid ACM certificate for the domain you are targeting.
+This can be a wildcard certificate, which might make things simpler for you if you are configuring multiple domains.
+Then Edit the custom domain name and do an _Add mapping_ operation to add a Base Path Mapping to map `/` to the `Redirector` Prod stage.

 # Caveat:
 Since we are using AWS SAM, we are going to run into [bug #191](https://github.com/awslabs/serverless-application-model/issues/191).
 If you look at the Stages in your API Gateway, you're going to see a stage named `Stage`.
 Hopefully this bug is fixed soon.